How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

-CPU coolers transport heat away from the processor by absorbing heat from it, allowing it to run more efficiently.
+CPU coolers transport heat away from the processor by absorbing heat, allowing it to run more efficiently.

-However, it might cause a lot of issues for the system if it is not installed properly on the CPU socket.how-to-tell-if-cpu-cooler-is-seated-properly
+However, it might cause many issues for the system if it is not installed properly on the CPU socket.

-So, in this article, I will demonstrate some tried and true ways for determining whether your CPU cooler is properly fitted.
+So, in this article, I will demonstrate some tried and true ways to determine whether your CPU cooler is fitted correctly.

 Let’s get started.